 We come into contact with music every day: on the internet or radio, in the street, in a club, on film, or in a concert hall.
 This experience can be fleeting or intense, relaxing or frustrating, trivial or life-changing, looked-for or unexpected, solitary or social.

-Studying music at university gives you the opportunity to deepen your understanding of that experience, to explore new ways of making, sharing and hearing music, and to look at how it has shaped and responded to the world.
+Studying music at university gives you the opportunity to deepen your understanding of that experience and to look at how it has shaped and responded to the world.
 The story of music is always about people and their creativity – even in a world full of music, what it is and what it does still matters.

 York appealed to me because of the fantastic atmosphere and the excellent course.
 Our lecturers are down to earth, extremely interesting, and passionate teachers, as well as producing some of the top current research.
 For students this translates into a stimulating academic environment, offering in-depth insight into a wide variety of topics.Anna, 3rd year undergraduate

 You'll learn from musicians who are leaders in their fields and benefit from the working relationships we have built up with our professional partners – an enviable roster of artists-in-association.
 We teach in small groups and individual tutorials, which means you will always be actively engaged in discussion with your lecturers.
 Alongside traditional text-based study you will be taught through seminars, workshops and practical exercises: you will study music from the inside, an approach which is central to our vibrant, supportive and internationally respected department.